MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 **How often will we get in touch on each channel, and what we will discuss there:**

-- **📋 Issues**: Daily monitoring for bug reports, feature requests, and task assignments
+- **📋 Issues**: Daily monitoring for bug reports, feature requests, and
+  task assignments
-- **🔄 Pull Requests**: Real-time code reviews and collaborative development discussions
+- **🔄 Pull Requests**: Real-time code reviews and collaborative development
-- **💬 Slack/WhatsApp**: Casual check-ins, quick questions, and informal team bonding
+- **💬 Slack/WhatsApp**: Casual check-ins, quick questions, and team bonding
-- **🎥 Video Calls**: Bi-weekly structured meetings (Mon/Fri) and ad-hoc problem-solving sessions
+- **🎥 Video Calls**: Bi-weekly structured meetings (Mon/Fri) and ad-hoc sessions

 ---